Surgery for gallbladder cancer

 When cancer is found during gallbladder surgery

-Sometimes gallbladder cancer is found after surgery for gallstones.
-If this happens, you may need further surgery to try to make sure all the cancer has been removed.
+Sometimes gallbladder cancer is found during surgery to remove the gallbladder because of gallstones.
+If this happens, you might need further surgery to try to make sure all the cancer has been removed.

 Radical cholecystectomy